microsoft/vss-web-extension-sdk/README.md

 1. First, make sure that the dependencies are loaded using below command:
  * `tsd install jquery knockout q --save`

-2. Next, run below command to get vss-sdk types added to tsd.d.ts:
+2. Next, run below command to get vss-web-extension-sdk types added to tsd.d.ts:
  * `tsd link`

 3. Finally, add only reference to typings/tsd.d.ts in your TypeScript files.